 I then scouted for (paid) privacy-focused email services.
 First to grab my interest was Tutanota, but after using it a few days it was clear to me that they were still far from being something one could rely on as a power user (no conversations, no option to receive mails from other domains, and more missing).
 I then went with ProtonMail, which I am very happy with — true, some features miss there as well, but they are minor.
 I now have a primary protonmail address, and (as a paying user) I could link my other addresses so I handle all from one dashboard.
-It came with a subscription to ProtonVPN as well, so that was a nice addition.
+It came with a subscription to ProtonVPN as well, but commercial VPNs for privacy are just nono.
 And so Gmail was gone as well.

 Not easy to replace was Google Maps.
 First I went with PocketMaps, but again, not something you can rely on a daily basis (app always opens in the center of the map, regardless of last session, and no way to look for a location unless you ask for directions till there).
 But then, meet OsmAnd (free on F-Droid), a beautiful map app with literally everything Google Maps has (except for huge amounts of reviews for places).
 Not every single restaurant and cafe is marked on the maps, but that is minor.
 Directions are sometimes not optimal, but they work fine, I still get from A to B in a new city, so that is enough I guess.

 Determined to only use open source software on my phone, I also switched from Bittorrent Sync to Syncthing.
-The only non FOSS software I still have is WhatsApp, but let’s hope enough people move to Telegram in the next few months.
+The only non FOSS software I still have is WhatsApp, but let’s hope enough people move to Telegram soon.

 So with this I was able to ditch every single Google app I had got accustomed to.
 But there was still several Google services running in the background…